-It’s a fun event, and it has become one of the major parts of the carnival.
-It’s a good example of how the carnival is very inclusive to foreigners, and how it isn’t only Danish culture you can come to experience.
+It’s a fun event, and it has become one of the major attractions of the carnival.
+It’s a good example of how the carnival is very inclusive to foreigners – and how it isn’t only Danish culture that you can experience there.

 New themes every year

-Each year has its own theme.
-It makes every carnival special.
+Every year has its own theme.
+That makes every carnival special.
 The overall theme will set the mood of the carnival, while still leaving a lot to the imagination.

-The themes leaves plenty of space to get creative.
+So the themes often allow an opportunity to get creative.
 For groups, several costumes and ideas can be implemented to live up to the theme and to be among the best participants.

 The best time to visit Aalborg

-No other week of the year will be quite like it.
-And since it is the largest carnival in Northern Europe, it is one of the few major things that Aalborg has to offer to the international crowd.
+No other week of the year is quite like it.
+And since it is the largest carnival in Northern Europe, it is one of the few major things that Aalborg has to offer the international crowd.

 DON’T MISS: Where to Stay in Aalborg

-Aalborg is full of nice attractions and things to do, and a trip there will never be boring.
+Aalborg is full of nice attractions and things to do, so a trip there will never be boring.
 But while the city is enjoyable throughout the year, the carnival is the absolute peak.
-If you intend to visit Aalborg, try to aim for the last week of May.
+If you want to visit Aalborg, try to aim for the final week of May.
 It will be way more crowded, and it will be a bit more expensive – but it’s all worth it!
-We highly recommend you to experience the mood of the carnival in Aalborg!
+We highly recommend that you experience the mood of the carnival in Aalborg!

 All photos by Aalborg Carnival – Photographers (Flickr) – License: CC 2.0